Sparse Principal Component Analysis via Variable Projection: Problem Formulation for Sparse Principal Component Analysis (SPCA)

 \section{Problem Formulation for Sparse Principal Component Analysis (SPCA)}

 Sparse PCA aims to find a set of sparse weight vectors, i.e., weight vectors with only a few `active' (nonzero) values.
-In this manuscript, we build up on the seminal work by Zou, Hastie and Tibshirani~\cite{zou2006sparse}, who treat SPCA as an regularized regression-type problem.
+In this manuscript, we build on the seminal work by Zou, Hastie and Tibshirani~\cite{zou2006sparse}, who treat SPCA as a regularized regression problem.
 More concretely, their formulation directly incorporates sparsity inducing regularizers into the optimization problem:

-where $\mathbf{B}$ is a sparse weight matrix and $\mathbf{A}$ is an orthonormal matrix. $\psi$ denotes a sparsity inducing regularizer such as the LASSO ($\ell_1$ norm) or the elastic net (a combination of the $\ell_1$ and squared $\ell_2$ norm).
+where $\mathbf{B}$ is a sparse weight matrix and $\mathbf{A}$ is an orthonormal matrix.
+The penalty $\psi$ denotes a sparsity inducing regularizer such as the LASSO ($\ell_1$ norm) or the elastic net (a combination of the $\ell_1$ and squared $\ell_2$ norm).
 The optimization problem is minimized using an alternating algorithm: \begin{itemize} \item \textbf{Update $\mathbf{A}$.} With $\mathbf{B}$ fixed, we find an orthonormal matrix $\mathbf{A^\top}\mathbf{A} = \mathbf{I}$ which minimizes

 This is the orthogonal Procrustes problem~\cite{gower2004procrustes} (see Appendix~\ref{sec:Procrustes}), which has a closed form solution $\mathbf{A}^* = \mathbf{U} \mathbf{V}^\top$, where \( \mbf X^\top\mbf X\mbf B = \mbf U \mbf \Sigma \mbf V^\top. \) \item[] \item \textbf{Update $\mathbf{B}$.} With $\mbf A$ fixed, we solve the optimization problem